iio-team/tools/README.md

 The main folder only contains the single file `task.yaml.orig`, with general setup information about the task.
 Some entries are meant to be updated:

 - `title`, with a meaningful long title
+- `author`, the author of the task
+- `developer`, the person or people responsible for developing the task
 - `syllabuslevel`, with the actual [syllabus level](https://squadre.olinfo.it/resources/syllabus.pdf) from 1 to 5
 - `memory_limit`, with the wanted memory limit
 - `time_limit`, with the wanted time limit